Citizenship by Investment Countries 2025

 Final Thoughts

-The five Caribbean Citizenship by Investment programmes — in Grenada, Antigua and Barbuda, St. Kitts and Nevis, Dominica, and St. Lucia — stand out as the best available.
-These nations offer a combination of affordability, extensive visa-free access, and stable political environments, making them the top choices for investors seeking second citizenship.
+Among Citizenship by Investment Countries, the five Caribbean countries — Grenada, Antigua and Barbuda, St. Kitts and Nevis, Dominica, and St. Lucia — stand out as the best Citizenship by Investment programmes available.
+These nations offer a combination of investment affordability and passports with extensive visa-free access, making them the top choice for investors seeking second citizenship.

 For most families, real estate investment is preferable to the donation option, as the benefits often outweigh the cost differential.
 For example, in Grenada, the real estate investment option requires a minimum of US$270,000, compared to a US$235,000 donation.
 While the upfront cost for real estate is slightly higher, it can be more attractive in the long term.
-Investors have the potential to recoup their investment by selling the property after the mandatory holding period of five years, along with the possibility of earning rental income during that time.
+Overall, Grenada CBI real-estate option stands out among Caribbean Citizenship by Investment programmes.

-To understand the estimated cost per passport for your family, use our indicative Citizenship by Investment Cost Calculator page.
+To understand the estimated cost per passport for your family, use our Indicative Cost Calculator page.
 For a more detailed and personalised quote for your chosen country, complete the form on that page, and our team will provide you with tailored information.
+Alternatively, reach out via our Contact form or WhatsApp, and we’ll respond promptly.

 FAQs